-Dean of Students Office (832) 230- 5551
+Dean of Students Office (832) 230- 5555 ext.
+551

-6.11.3.
+6.11.4.
 Student Organizations

-The Dean of Students Office offers leadership, recreational, social, and cultural opportunities to enhance students' educational experiences.
-Students are encouraged to form and/or join student organizations.
+The Dean of Students Office offers leadership, recreational, social, and cultural opportunities that enhance the student's educational experience.
+Students are encouraged to start and/or join student organizations.
+A student organization is formed and governed by students enrolled at North American University and is registered with the Dean of Students Office at NAU.
+There are many student organizations on campus.
+NAU believes these organizations are crucial to student engagement and retention.